Daniel-SanchezG/MACLAS/README.md

 ---

-**Run the following notebooks and explore the development and application of MACLAS.**
+**Run the following notebooks and explore the development and application of MACLAS (Mineral Archaeological Classification System).**

 ![Binder](https://mybinder.org/badge_logo.svg) buttons launch a